 Here are some challenges of using small wind turbines:

 - Weather reliance – even if the wind is always present, it does not always blow strongly.
 When the wind is not strong enough, energy production will be low.
 As a result, you’ll be unable to use some appliances.
+These turbines rely heavily on wind conditions and are perfect in rural areas with few obstacles.

 - High installation cost – installing a residential wind turbine can be relatively pricey compared to other energy sources.